azmimr/ark_2021/README.md

 `> pip install git+https://github.com/remykarem/pandas-lightning#egg=pandas-lightning`

-This is a Python module created by one of our members (Raimi bin Karim) that wraps around Pandas to provide a simpler interface for some DataFrame operations.
+[Pandas-Lightning](https://pandas-lightning.readthedocs.io/en/latest/index.html) is a Python module created by one of our members (Raimi bin Karim) that wraps around Pandas to provide a simpler interface for some DataFrame operations.

 Congratulations!
 Your environmnent is all setup.